 When the 2020/21 budget is compared to our forecast for 2019/20, the majority of the difference can be attributed to the additional RTS costs, which did not exist in 2019/20, and the increased spend (compared to 2019/20) on our systems refresh (the Foundation Programme).
-On the latter, in 2019/20 we have had to prioritise regulatory changes, such as Project TERRE (Trans European Replacement Reserves Exchange) over this systems strategy work resulting in a lower spend in 2019/20.
-However, we are budgeting to increase that spend in 2020/21, back to the intended level for 2019/20.
-Value for money is key although this does not mean the same as 'cheap'.
-In our 2019 independent customer survey you highlighted how much you value our expertise and professionalism, and gave us our highest ever rating for value for money.
+On the latter, in 2019/20 we have had to prioritise regulatory changes, such as Project TERRE (Trans European Replacement Reserves Exchange) over the systems strategy work, resulting in us underspending our 2019/20 budget.
+However for 2020/21 we are budgeting to spend at the level that we set out in last year's business plan.